Do you have purple garlic?? Here is a quick and easy guide explaining why and which is better, white or purple garlic?

 There could, however, be variations between each garlic clove!
 Garlic occasionally has more blue pigment, which is more noticeable after fermentation.
 So many garlic varieties!
 Who would have thought.

 What Is Garlic?

 Garlic is a bulbous flowering plant in the genus allium, which is closely related to onions, leeks, shallots, and chives.
-Garlic is native to Central Asia and Iran, and has been used as part of cooking and seasoning for centuries.
+Garlic is native to Central Asia and Iran and has been used as part of cooking and seasoning for centuries.
 Egyptians used garlic, and it has been widely used for its medicinal properties.

-In Summer months, garlic might produce pink flowers in the Northern Hemisphere of the world.
+In the Summer months, garlic might produce pink flowers in the Northern Hemisphere of the world.
 It is extremely versatile and has been proven to be excellent for its medicinal properties.